JustAppSec

 Who is impacted

-• Condition: applications that pass user-controlled arguments to spawn() / spawnSync() with shell: true.
+• Applications passing user-controlled arguments to spawn() / spawnSync() with shell: true.

 What to do now

-• Avoid shell: true (use the default shell: false).
+• Avoid shell: true (use default shell: false).

-• Do not pass untrusted input into process-spawn arguments; enforce strict allowlists and/or robust escaping designed for the target shell.
+• Do not pass untrusted input into process-spawn arguments.

-• Review code paths that call node:child_process from untrusted sources (web requests, job payloads, message queues, CI inputs).
+• Review code paths calling node:child_process from untrusted sources (web requests, job payloads, message queues).

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.